ClemBotProject/ClemBot/ClemBot.Docs/docs/CommandRestrictions.md

 ### Enable

 Enables the given command either server-wide or in the specified channel.
-If a channel enable command is invoked while a command has a server-wide restriction applied the command will be white listed for that specific channel.
-It can be redisabled with !command disable.
+If enabling a command in a specific channel, and the command has a server-wide restriction applied to it, the command will be whitelisted for that specific channel while blacklisted everywhere else.
+It can be disabled again with the [disable command](#disable).

 #### Required [Claims](./Claims.md)